poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-03-28-UmassCTF-Writeups.markdown

 the admin/author about it.
 By answering neither `y` nor `n` to the question if you're ready, you can get a stack leak.
-According to him the intended solution was to recursively call the game through the restart option to shift the stack frame over the area where the flag was written to the stack in the password init function and then leak it using option two from the second menu.
+According to him the intended solution was to recursively call the game through the restart option to shift the stack frame over the area where the password was written to the stack and then leak it using the "Print Answers" option from the second menu.
+The password appears on the stack after using the second option from the first menu.